Jasaan Church: History

 The first church of Jasaan was built out of lime from 1723 to 1830 under the supervision of Fr.
 Ramos Cabas, parish priest in sitio Kabitaugan in barangay Aplaya.
-The first church is currently a ruins and a "cotta" or fortification is visible on the low hill near the highway.
+The first church is currently in ruins and a "cotta" or fortification is visible on the low hill near the highway.
 In 1859, Jasaan became the base for evangelical activities among the Manobos in Bukidnon.
-From Jasaan, missionaries fanned out to areas in Bukidnon now known as Malitbog, Siloo, San Luis, Linabo and Sumilao.
+From Jasaan, missionaries fanned out to areas in Bukidnon now known as Malitbog, Siloo, San Luis, Linabo, and Sumilao.
 In 1887, Father Juan Herras, a Jesuit, began the construction of the present Immaculate Conception Church.
 Father Gregorio Parache, S.J., was the parish priest of Jasaan at that time.
-It aims to mimic the famous San Ignacio Church of Intramuros in Manila.
+The construction aimed to mimic the famous San Ignacio Church of Intramuros in Manila.

 Due to its cultural and historical value, the National Museum declared the Immaculate Conception Parish Church a National Cultural Treasure on July 31, 2001.